Types of Urinary Incontinence

 Treatment options for urinary incontinence depend on the type of incontinence and the severity of the condition.
 Treatments include:

 - Lifestyle Changes.
 Significant weight gain can weaken pelvic floor muscle tone, leading to urinary incontinence.
 Losing weight through a healthy diet and exercise is important.
-Regulating the time you drink fluids and avoiding alcohol and caffeine are also helpful.
+Regulating the time you drink fluids, reducing fluid, and avoiding alcohol and caffeine are also helpful.

 - Behavioral Techniques.
 Pelvic floor exercises (Kegel exercises) can help strengthen the muscles of the pelvic floor that support the bladder and close the sphincter.
 Bladder training can help patients learn to delay urination.